vogler75/automation-gateway/README.md

 # Frankenstein Automation Gateway

 Connect one or more OPC UA servers to the gateway and access the data from the OPC UA servers with a GraphQL or a MQTT client.
-News and Blog posts can be found [here](https://www.rocworks.at/wordpress/?cat=39)

-You can sponsor this project [here](https://paypal.me/av75) :-)
+News and Blog posts can be found [here](https://www.rocworks.at/wordpress/?cat=39).
+You can sponsor this project [here](https://paypal.me/av75).

 ![Gateway](doc/Gateway.png)

 # Version History
+1.16 JDBC Logger to write field values to relational databases
 1.15.1 Added BrowsePath to GraphQL OPC UA node (with Full option)
 1.15 Nats Logger to write field values to a Nats server
 1.14 Fixes and optimizations